Russian submarine Omsk: Construction and career

 At the end of August 1994, Omsk under the command of Captain 1st Rank A.S.
 Astapov left the Zapadnaya Litsa Bay, rounded the northern tip of Novaya Zemlya, went under the ice and went out into the high latitudes of the Arctic Ocean by the trench of St. Anna.
 Then, in difficult hydrometeorological and ice conditions and in navigationally dangerous areas in the shallow waters of the Chukchi Sea, she made the transition and became part of the 10th division of the 2nd flotilla of submarines based in Kamchatka.
 In 15 days, the submarine covered about 4,000 mi under the ice.
 The senior on board was Rear Admiral I. N. Kozlov.
 For the preparation and implementation of the ice crossing from the North to Kamchatka, both officers were awarded the title of Hero of Russia in 1996.

+In 1999 Omsk shadowed the aircraft carrier off San Diego and Hawaii.

 In 2013, Omsk under the command of Captain 1st Rank Roman Velichenko became the winner of the competition between multipurpose nuclear-powered ships to search for and destroy enemy submarines with the performance of practical firing with torpedoes.

 From 2015 to 2019, Omsk was undergoing repairs and modernization at the Zvezda Aircraft Factory.
 From May to June it was tested, in June 2019 the submarine was transferred to the Pacific Fleet after modernization.

 On 29 June 2019, the press service of the Eastern Military District reported that Omsk was transferred to the Pacific Fleet after the completion of scheduled repairs and technical modernization.
 The ship handover ceremony took place at the Zvezda shipyard in the Far East in the town of Bolshoy Kamen.
 Before that, during the tests, the submarine successfully completed a number of test tasks in the waters of the Sea of Japan, including deep-sea diving.
 All mechanisms and systems have been tested in combat conditions.
 In the course of modernization, launch complexes of cruise missiles Oniks and 3M-54 Kalibr were installed onboard Omsk.
 The atomic reactor was also recharged.
 For the excellent modernization and repair of Omsk, Chief of Staff of the Pacific Fleet - First Deputy Fleet Commander Vice Admiral Sergei Rekish awarded the most employees of the Zvezda plant with medals 110 years of the Russian submarine fleet.
 On 9 August, the submarine returned to its permanent base in Kamchatka.